 - Choose a course

-You can also apply to more than one course, but it will require more time to fill out an entirely different application.
+You can also apply to more than one course, but you’ll need more time to fill out an entirely different application.

 - Think about funding